MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-archive-mobile-stable-channel.md

 ### Policy update

 - **iOS Website data store access.** Currently, the persistent data store is only statically used by personal accounts.
 Because work or school accounts can't use this data store, browsing data rather than cookies are lost when their sessions end.
-This new policy lets organizations access the data store dynamically, which persists browsing data for work or school accounts, giving users a better browsing experience.
+This new policy lets organizations access the data store dynamically, which persists in browsing data for work or school accounts, giving users a better browsing experience.
 For more information, see this policy in [Manage Microsoft Edge on iOS and Android with Intune](/mem/intune/apps/manage-microsoft-edge#ios-website-data-store).

 ## Version 113.0.1774.50: May 18, 2023